-Prospective patient participants may be recruited at any dental appointment in a participating practitioner's office when it is determined that a patient will need periodontal care for Generalized Stage II-III, Grade A-C periodontitis.
+Prospective patient participants may be recruited at any dental appointment in a participating practitioner's office when it is determined that a patient will need periodontal care for generalized periodontitis.
 The practitioner or staff member will introduce the study to the potential patient participant and review inclusion and exclusion criteria via a study-issued tablet.
 If eligible and interested in the study, the potential patient participant will undergo the consenting process via the tablet, pursuant to IRB requirements.
 If an eligible potential patient participant declines participation in the study, this is noted on the eligibility form, and the informed consent process will not be completed.